-We also can observe some keywords that are not considered by their counterparts.
+We can also observe some keywords that are not considered by their counterparts.
 For example, English-speaking customers mentioned tobacco smell in many reviews.
 However, it was not statistically identified as a problem for their Chinese counterparts.
-On the other hand, while it appears in both English and Chinese lists, references to ``\begin{CJK}{UTF8}{gbsn}购物\end{CJK} (shopping)'' are more common in the Chinese lists across hotels of 15,000 yen to 200,000 yen per night.
-Meanwhile, the term ``shopping'' only appears in the 20,000 to 30,000 yen per night top 10 positive keywords list for English-speakers.
+On the other hand, although they appear in both English and Chinese lists, references to ``\begin{CJK}{UTF8}{gbsn}购物\end{CJK} (shopping)'' are more common in the Chinese lists across hotels of 15 000 yen to 200 000 yen per night.
+Meanwhile, the term ``shopping'' appeared solely in the top 10 positive keywords list for English speakers who stayed in rooms priced 20 000–30 000 yen per night.

-In our research questions \ref{rsq:hard_soft} and \ref{rsq:hard_soft_diff}, we ponder how customers of both cultural backgrounds evaluate hard and soft attributes of the hotel and how they differ in those evaluations.
-Here we define hard attributes as those relating to the hotel's physical, structural, or environmental aspects.
-These are often impossible or impractical to change by the hotel management and staff, such as facilities, infrastructure, the surroundings, view, or location convenience.
-On the other hand, hotel staff and management can change soft attributes, for example, by improving the hotel's services via training or hiring specialized staff, improving the quantity or quality of amenities, bedsheets, or general cleanliness.
-Our study found that Chinese tourists are mostly positively reacting more to the hotel's hard attributes.
-There is a slightly hard leaning (53 \%) concern with hard attributes in negative sentences, albeit this is more uniform than the positive evaluations.
-English-speaking tourists, on the other hand, are both positively and negatively more responsive to soft attributes.
-In the case of negative keywords, English-speaking tourists are overwhelmingly more concerned with the hotel's soft attributes dissatisfaction somehow.
+For research questions \ref{rsq:hard_soft} and \ref{rsq:hard_soft_diff}, we considered how customers of both cultural backgrounds evaluated the hard and soft attributes of hotels.
+Here, we define hard attributes as those related to the hotel's physical, structural, or environmental aspects.
+These are often impossible or impractical to change by the hotel management and staff, such as facilities, infrastructure, surroundings, view, and location convenience.
+In contrast, hotel staff and management can change soft attributes, for example, by improving the hotel's services via training or hiring specialized staff, improving the quantity or quality of amenities, bedsheets, or general cleanliness.
+Our study discovered that Chinese tourists attached more importance to the hotel's hard attributes, with a tendency of 53 \%, albeit more uniform than the positive evaluations.
+English-speaking tourists, on the other hand, were more responsive to soft attributes, either positively or negatively.
+In the case of negative keywords, they were more concerned about the hotel's soft attributes.

-One factor that both populations have in common is, when perceiving the hotel negatively, ``\begin{CJK}{UTF8}{gbsn}老\end{CJK} (old)'', ``dated'', ``outdated'', or ``\begin{CJK}{UTF8}{gbsn}陈旧\end{CJK} (obsolete)'' aspects of the room or the hotel are being criticized across, surprisingly, most price ranges.
-This is, however, a hard attribute and is unlikely to change for most hotels.
+One factor that both populations had in common is that, when perceiving the hotel negatively, the ``\begin{CJK}{UTF8}{gbsn}老\end{CJK} (old),'' ``dated,'' ``outdated,'' or ``\begin{CJK}{UTF8}{gbsn}陈旧\end{CJK} (obsolete)'' aspects of the room or the hotel were surprisingly criticized across most price ranges.
+However, this is a hard attribute and is unlikely to change for most hotels.

-\subsection{Chinese tourists - A big and clean space}\label{disc:zh}
+\subsection{Chinese tourists: A big and clean space}\label{disc:zh}